Vellames/hsanotes/README.md

 # Consuming the API

 Check this link to view how to consume the HSA Notes API: http://www.hsanotes.esy.es/

+# Testing the API

+To test the unit tests of API.
+Run the following commands in the api folder:

 Developer by: Cassiano Vellames <c.vellames@outlook.com>